Scroll fatigue is real when it comes to learning (even if it's not on TikTok)

 • 75–150 words: Ideal for a full thought, short explanation, or setup + example.

-• Over 150 words: Acceptable only when the added text serves a clear purpose—like telling a story, modeling a process, or showing multiple perspectives.
+• Over 150 words: Acceptable when the added text serves a clear purpose like telling a story, modeling a process, or showing multiple perspectives.
+It's ok to go over, as long as it serves a clear purpose.

 If you go longer: